Kung Fu vs MMA: the 6 questions you are asking

 To be correct, it must be said that:

-• Real Kung Fu is not for everyone
+- Real Kung Fu is not for everyone (read also 6 Dragons Kung Fu: what does it teach?)

-• On one side, the medium Kung Fu practitioner is (in most cases) extremely far from being ready to fight (no sparring, poor training, too much theoretical study, no conditioning, etc.)
+- On one side, the medium Kung Fu practitioner is (in most cases) extremely far from being ready to fight (no sparring, poor training, too much theoretical study, no conditioning, etc., read Is traditional Chinese Kung Fu practical for fighting?)

-• On the other side, the medium MMA fighter (most of the times), has an at least basic preparation to the dynamics of a fight and a body athletically reactive
+- On the other side, the medium MMA fighter (most of the times), has an at least basic preparation for the tactical dynamics of a fight (through sparring, read Martial arts sparring [MINI-GUIDE]) and an athletically reactive body

 Therefore, going from theory to reality: on average, the MMA practitioner is certainly more likely to prevail.

-4. Can a Shaolin monks win against an MMA fighter in the cage?
+4. Can a Shaolin monk win against an MMA fighter in the cage?

-Most of today’s Shaolin monks (not necessarily all) would have no chances against a high-level MMA fighter.
+Most of today’s Shaolin monks (not necessarily all) would have no chance against a high-level MMA fighter.

 A note by Master Kongling – Yi Long is not a recognized Shaolin Temple monk.